Charles Rudolph Walgreen: Family

-Both his son, Charles Rudolph Walgreen Jr., and his grandson, Charles R. Walgreen III, played prominent roles in the company he founded.
+Both Walgreen's son, Charles Rudolph Walgreen Jr., and his grandson, Charles R. Walgreen III, played prominent roles in the company he founded.
 His daughter, Ruth Walgreen, married Justin Whitlock Dart, who left the Walgreens company after they divorced and went on to control the rival Rexall Drug Stores in 1943.
-Ruth, in her adult years a published poet, eventually remarried and began spending winters in Tucson, Arizona, where, she helped establish the Poetry Center at the University of Arizona in 1960.
+Ruth, in her adult years a published poet, eventually remarried and began spending winters in Tucson, Arizona, where she helped establish the University of Arizona Poetry Center in 1960.

 Legacy

-Walgreen's donations facilitated the construction of an airport in his hometown of Dixon in 1934.
-In 1964, the airport was renamed the Charles R. Walgreen Field, with pilot Merrill Meigs, a friend of Walgreen, delivering a dedication address.
+Walgreen's donations facilitated the construction of an airport in his hometown of Dixon, Illinois in 1934.
+In 1964, the airport was renamed the Charles R. Walgreen Field.
+Pilot Merrill Meigs, a friend of Walgreen, delivered a dedication address.

 Walgreen donated $12 million to the University of Chicago in 1937, establishing the Walgreen Foundation at the school.
 The foundation funded lectures on American society until the 1950s.

 In 2006, Walgreen was inducted into the Labor Hall of Honor, run by the United States Department of Labor.